 - 1 1/2 tsp baking powder

 - 1/2 cup water or dairy free milk

 - 1/2 cup pure maple syrup (or honey)

 - 1/3 cup olive oil (or coconut oil, melted)

 - 2 tsp pure vanilla extract

-- Pour the batter into the prepared loaf pan and top with any remaining chocolate chips.
-Let the loaf sit for 30 minutes in the loaf pan before baking.
+- Pour the batter into the prepared loaf pan and top with additional chocolate chips.
+Let the batter rest for 30 minutes before putting the loaf in the oven.

-- Once the bread is completely cooled, remove it from the pan and slice!
+- Once the bread is completely cooled, remove it from the pan and slice.
+Enjoy immediately!